Career Opportunities (film): Critical response

-A trailer used to advertise the film featured Connelly on a riding horse.
+A trailer used to advertise the film featured Connelly posed seductively on a riding horse.
 Rolling Stone later wondered if the filmmakers "perhaps realizing they had a complete dog of a movie on their hands, attempted to hard-sell the dubious teen flick as some sort of cleavage fanatic's wet dream."
 Hughes said the film was "a disappointment" because "I didn't have my usual creative controls."
 Hughes later stated the film was "cheap and vulgar" and that his suggestions were ignored.
 He says he tried to take his name off the film but Universal refused in the wake of the success of Home Alone.
 He added: "Suddenly I'm a commodity.
 If Home Alone hadn't come out my name wouldn't be on Career Opportunities four times."
 Whaley said: "The movie kind of tanked."
 He added:

 I think if they made that movie today it would be kind of cool, but it just lacked a little bit of the reverence of other movies written by John Hughes.
 The soundtrack was certainly classic John Hughes fare.
 I mean, I happen to think it's kind of a cool movie.
 I think it's different than his other movies, and I think that casting me was a daring move.
 [Laughs.]
 Because I didn't sort of fit into that mold.
 I played it a little bit different.
 I was just… slightly off.
 And I think that might've been part of the demise of the whole thing.

-Rotten Tomatoes retrospectively gives the film a score of 39% based on reviews from 18 critics, with an average rating of 4.9 out of 10.
-On Metacritic, the film has a score of 41 out of 100 based on 14 reviews, indicating "mixed or average reviews".
+Rotten Tomatoes retrospectively gives the film a score of 37% based on reviews from 19 critics, with an average rating of 4.9 out of 10.
+On Metacritic, the film has a score of 41 out of 100 based on 14 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.

+Home media

+In August 2023, the Australian media company Via Vision, via its sublabel Imprint, released a remastered Blu-ray edition of Career Opportunities as part of its limited edition 3-film box set Film Focus: Jennifer Connelly (1991–2003).
+The film's extra features include audio commentary by director Bryan Gordon, interviews with Director of Photography Don McAlpine and co-stars Dermot Mulroney and Kieran Mulroney, and the film's theatrical trailer.